Archips/libft/README.md

 2. Compile the library using the provided Makefile.
 3. Include the `libft.h` header in your C projects.
 4. Use the `libft.a` library in your projects.
+5. Use this command to test it with a test main.c `gcc -Wall -Wextra -Werror main.c -L. -lft`

 ## Author